sholly-offis/Deta/README.md

 # Deta
-##  Dynamic Exchange Topology Adaption
+##  Dynamic Exchange Topology Adapation

 This repository contains additional documents for the following research paper: